RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 {% include figure.html path="assets/img/Monkeys/powerball.png"%}

 <div class="caption">
-    A simple representation of how the lottery numbers are drawn.
+    <em>A simple representation of how the lottery numbers are drawn.
 Each white ball is uniquely numbered from 1 to 69 and each red Powerball is uniquely numbered from 1 to 26.
 During the picking, a mechanism will propel one of the balls outside of the box to ensure a random pick.
-Lovely lady announcing the numbers not included
+Lovely lady announcing the numbers not included.</em>
 </div>

 How likely are you to win the jackpot?
 First let's consider the total number of possible combinations that might occur in this game.
 [Combinatorics](https://en.wikipedia.org/wiki/Combinatorics) is a branch of mathematics that deals with the study of counting and arranging objects or elements.
 In this case we only care about how many different $$r$$ arrangements we can get from $$n$$.
 When $$r = 5$$ and $$n = 69$$ the solution is as follows: